 Ilse Josepha Lazaroms is a writer, historian and literary scholar.
-Currently, she is a lecturer at the Gender Studies program at Utrecht University and a research fellow in Jewish studies at Goethe University Frankfurt.
+Currently, she is a lecturer at the Graduate Gender Program at Utrecht University and a research fellow in Jewish studies at Goethe University Frankfurt.
 Her work, at the intersection of feminist studies, Jewish studies and modern Central European history, has appeared in many international journals.
 In 2015, her book The Grace of Misery: Joseph Roth and the Politics of Exile, 1918–1939 (Brill) was awarded the Victor Adler State Prize from the Austrian Ministry of Science and Education.
 Her current interests are Jewish displacements in 20th century Central Europe, explorations of home and belonging, feminist literary non-fiction, and the relationship between writing, motherhood and parenting.

 At CES, Lazaroms will work on her forthcoming book, Emigration from Paradise: Home, Fate and Nation in Post-World War I Jewish Hungary (Stanford University Press Jewish History & Culture Series).
 The book deals with the ways in which the political turmoil of the early 1920s – revolutions and regime changes, violence and pogroms, nationalism and border changes – affected the lives of Jewish women, children and families in Hungary.
 It will also investigate how migration played out in the lives of those usually left on the sidelines of historical narratives.